Shani4-1/Sneakers_FrontEnd/README.md

 To see our Back-end Deployment on Render [Click Here](https://sneakers-backend.onrender.com)

 ## This is our Front-end Netlify Deployment URL address:
-To see our Front-end Netlify Deployment [Click Here]()
+To see our Front-end Netlify Deployment [Click Here](https://main--jade-mandazi-2e6b1f.netlify.app/)

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app)

 ## Available Scripts